Owner Comments on the Rotring

 durability issue of the finish however.
 I have been using the pen for half

 a year without special care.
 Actually, I drop it quite often.
-It seems to
+It

 work fine and still looks good.